MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 ## Performance report columns

 Reports contain [dimension](#dimension-columns) columns and [measure](#measure-columns) columns (metrics).
-The metric data rolls up to the lowest-level dimension in the dimension hierarchy that you specify in your report request.
+The metric data is segmented by the dimension columns.
+This means that the metric data rolls up to the lowest-level dimension in the dimension hierarchy that you specify in your report request.

-The following is the hierarchy for Performance Report.
+The following is the dimension hierarchy for Performance Report.

 1. Date
 1. SubaccountId/Name